HKDngIT/HKDngIT/README.md

   - [ ] Using GITHUB PAGE to publish that site

 # Currently working on
-- [x] Converting OS on old Laptop from Windows 8 into Linux for future use(I used Pop!OS)
+- [x] Switching OS on old Laptop from Windows 8 into Linux for future use(I used Pop!OS)
 - [ ] Using that laptop as a local file server for personal use